frontdevops/darkthemeswitcher-inline/README.md

    2. Use this code at your own discretion, I will only be glad
    3. Take whoever you want, do what you want
    4. You use this code at your own risk and do not make claims to the author

+For russian language speakers the explained post with details: https://tech.geekjob.ru/js-dark-theme-button/